Career Definition for a Perl Developer

 Aside from being able to program in Perl, a successful Perl developer should also be comfortable with Linux or UNIX operating systems and shell scripting.
 Familiarity with other web development languages, such as PHP, Python, and Ruby on Rails, can be also helpful.
 If one intends to work on database development, the ability to code in SQL and a working knowledge of databases, such as Oracle and MySQL, are also required.

 Career and Economic Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), software developers are expected to have a positive job outlook from 2016-2026, with employment growth projected to be 24% overall (www.bls.gov).
 The BLS published the median annual salary of application software developers, including those who specialize in Perl, as $103,620 in May 2018.
 System software developers earned a median wage of $110,000.

 The following are some other careers in computer programming and development:

 Computer programmers use their understanding and fluency in computer programming languages to convert software developers' plans into workable computer programs that behave as expected.
 Employment typically requires a bachelor's degree in computer science, although it's possible to get a job with an associate's degree.
 Computer programmers can also earn industry certifications.
-According to the BLS, the number of computer programming jobs is estimated to decrease 8% from 2014-2024.
-Computer programmers earned median pay of $79,530 in 2015, per the BLS.
+According to the BLS, the number of computer programming jobs is estimated to decrease by 7% from 2016-2026.
+Computer programmers earned median pay of $82,240 in 2017, per the BLS.